-On average, listings lease in the $20's per square foot per year.
-The Redlands submarket is seeing a a boost in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 6% increase in rent.
+Most listings are in the $20's per square foot per year.
+The Redlands submarket is experiencing a decline in rates.
+In the last 3 months, the median rate fell $2 per sqft per year.
+That's a 8% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Redlands region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Metropolitan Los Angeles market, the Redlands submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 17 listings have been made available, which means new availabilities might be leasing quickly.
+In the last 90 days, 6 listings have come on the market, which means office spaces are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 6% of the available space in the Redlands are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Even though the median size is 3,700 sqft, there are still 0 spaces below 2,000 sqft.
 Most buildings in this market are approximately 2 floors.
 Most buildings in this region were built in 2004 and are Class B.